dkodurul/MyGPT/README.md

 # MyGPT
-Trying to build a Data analyst AI agent using opensource LLM's which performs data fetching, cleaning and analysis from private databse which  handles user inputs with natural language queries
+Trying to build a Data analyst AI agent using opensource LLM's which performs data fetching, cleaning and analysis from private databse which  handles user inputs with natural language queries and also generating graphs with natural language